-- Manage the coordination, implementation, and evaluation of the SHSP - Serve as the direct line of communication between the Executive Committee, Emphasis Area team leaders, and Emphasis Area team members - Plan, organize, facilitate, and document Executive Committee and Emphasis Area team meetings - Provide assistance, when appropriate, to overcome safety-related challenges - Provide recommendations to the Executive Committee relating to major plan initiatives such as the HSIP, updating the SHSP, adding or revising goals, and leadership changes to the Emphasis Area teams - Review implementation progress and performance for each of the Emphasis Areas and provide recommendations for enhancements - Coordinate annual updates to SHSP strategies, implementation steps, and performance reporting, including coordination with other agencies on annual safety performance targets - Assist ADOT staff in coordinating and facilitating safety events such as a safety summit - Provide analytical support to summarize annual crash counts by characteristics and respond to specific analysis requests from the Executive Committee and Emphasis Area teams - Evaluate the SHSP progress annually relative to meeting established performance measures on fatality and serious injury goals, process evaluation, and accomplishments leaders work with the SHSP Administrator to provide guidance and direction for their teams and coordinate with other branches of the SHSP management structure.
+- Manage the coordination, implementation, and evaluation of the SHSP - Serve as the direct line of communication between the Executive Committee, Emphasis Area team leaders, and Emphasis Area team members - Plan, organize, facilitate, and document Executive Committee and Emphasis Area team meetings - Provide assistance, when appropriate, to overcome safety-related challenges - Provide recommendations to the Executive Committee relating to major plan initiatives such as the HSIP, updating the SHSP, adding or revising goals, and leadership changes to the Emphasis Area teams - Review implementation progress and performance for each of the Emphasis Areas and provide recommendations for enhancements - Coordinate annual updates to SHSP strategies, implementation steps, and performance reporting, including coordination with other agencies on annual safety performance targets - Assist ADOT staff in coordinating and facilitating safety events such as a safety summit - Provide analytical support to summarize annual crash counts by characteristics and respond to specific analysis requests from the Executive Committee and Emphasis Area teams - Evaluate the SHSP progress annually relative to meeting established performance measures on fatality and serious injury goals, process evaluation, and accomplishments and implementing action plans for the strategies recommended in the SHSP.
+Emphasis Area team leaders work with the SHSP Administrator to provide guidance and direction for their teams and coordinate with other branches of the SHSP management structure.
 These team leaders are considered "Safety Champions" who provide the enthusiasm and momentum to promote communication and collaboration among team members and other safety partners.